chargebyte/chargebyte-docs/docs/source/hardware.rst

 +---------------+------------------+-----------------------------------+-------------------------------------------+

 .. [#] The UART7 has RTS/CTS signals available.
+.. [#] Keep in mind that these signals must be connected to a CAN transceiver.

 The following table indicates all possible muxing options for these signals.
 By default, the factory shipped configuration for the Charge SOM EVB is that the signals GPIO3_26 and GPIO3_27